 Many registered breeders now operate 1-5-year waiting lists for their kitten breeding programs.

 You might be surprised to learn this, at first, because when you type the words ‘Maine Coon kittens for sale near me’ in your Google search bar, the internet always delivers an overwhelming large amount of results.

-However, before you rush into buy the first cute Maine Coon kitten that you see online, keep in mind that not all Maine Coons for sale are the same, and each option comes with it’s own pros and cons.
+However, before you rush to buy the first cute Maine Coon kitten that you see online, keep in mind that not all Maine Coons for sale are the same, and each option comes with its own pros and cons.

 If in any doubt during the buying process, make sure you read the following two articles, to guide you:

 Important Notice Maine Coon Central makes no representations or warranties with respect to the breeding or business practices of any of the companies listed within this article.
 Maine Coon Central strongly recommends that an individual’s transactions with breeders be undertaken with the same caution and due diligence, as would be devoted to any important business matter.

 Where To Find Maine Coon Kittens For Sale